contao/docs/docs/manual/article-management/content-elements.en.md

 **heading:** Here you can enter the heading.

 With the select menu to the right you can define the semantic hierarchy of this heading.
-The most important headline of the page is shown as `h1` specified (usually only one per page), while the values up `h2` to `h6` hierarchically lower headlines are shown and of course occur several times.
+The most important headline of the page is shown as `h1` (usually only one per page), while the values `h2` up to `h6` create hierarchically lower headlines and of course can occur several times on a page.

 **Individual template:** Here you can overwrite the standard `ce_headline` template.